 South Australia has world-class wind resources that have attracted significant large scale renewable energy investment.

-The State Government has streamlined planning and approvals processes to ensure projects are not delayed by regulatory processes.
+The South Australian government has streamlined planning and approvals processes to ensure projects are not delayed by regulatory processes.

 |Hallett 1 Brown Hill||95|